lsst-sqre/sqr-039/index.rst

 To support the same user authenticating via multiple providers, the authentication service will need to maintain a list of IdP and identity pairs that map to the same local identity.
 Users would be able to maintain this information using an approach like the following:

-- On first authentication to the Rubin Science Platform, the user would choose a local username.
+- On first authentication to the Science Platform, the user would choose a local username.
   This username would be associated with the ``sub`` claim returned by CILogon.
-- If the user wished to add a new authentication mechanism, they would first go to an authenticated page at the Rubin Science Platform using their existing authentication method.
+- If the user wished to add a new authentication mechanism, they would first go to an authenticated page at the Science Platform using their existing authentication method.
   Then, they would select from the available identity providers supported by CILogon.
-  The Rubin Science Platform would then redirect them to CILogon with the desired provider selected, and upon return with successful authentication, link the new ``sub`` claim with their existing account.
+  The Science Platform would then redirect them to CILogon with the desired provider selected, and upon return with successful authentication, link the new ``sub`` claim with their existing account.

 .. _discuss-api-auth: